danielabar/meblog/src/markdown/rails-query-perf.md

 PgMustard, a paid tool that helps to review query plans hosts a very useful <a class="markdown-link" href="https://www.pgmustard.com/docs/explain">EXPLAIN Glossary</a> with definitions of many of the terms shown in PostgreSQL plans.
 </aside>

+**CAUTION:** When using joins, there should be an index on each foreign key column.
+In the example above, these are: `trips.trip_request_id`, `trip_requests.start_location_id`, `trip_requests.rider_id`, and `trips.driver_id`.
+If you used `references` when generating the migration with Rails, or specified `t.references :some_model, foreign_key: true` in the Rails migration file, then Rails will automatically generate an index on that column in addition to the foreign key constraint.

-This version of the query is also fetching more data due to the SELECT clause specifying all columns on all tables in the joins:
+This version of the query is also fetching more data due to the `SELECT` clause specifying all columns on all tables in the joins:

 ```ruby
 .select("trips.*, locations.*, drivers.*, riders.*")